 - Device Theft/Loss: Because enterprise mobility relies on the BYOD trend, an organization has as many devices as there is personnel (perhaps even more.)
 With the capacity of each device ranging from 64 to 128GB, imagine the amount of data that can be lost, hacked, or compromised if one of the devices gets lost, or stolen.
 Of course, some factors are out of the company’s control and it’s impossible to achieve 100% security against device theft.
 Even then, enterprises should introduce protocols for damage control in these situations.
 Deploying application and file management software is one way to minimize the damage and reclaim authority over compromised or lost data.

 - Compliance: Keeping enterprise data safe on mobile devices isn’t just a recommended business practice; it’s a law.
 EMM initiatives aren’t exempt from industry regulations and compliance.
 Whether you’re dealing with regulations from GDPR or the HIPPA or PCI DSS compliance, you need to have some insight into where your information goes and who has access to it within and outside the enterprise.
 It can be challenging for an organization to map its data flows and keep track of its confidential information, especially when it manages hundreds of personal devices.
 One way to address this challenge is to ensure any device used to access data comply with the organization’s local laws and security policies.

 Why a unified mobile approach matters

-Due to its highly disruptive nature, enterprise mobility will always be associated with a number of challenging scenarios for business leaders to tackle, as well as difficulties with the complexities of implementation and development.
+Due to its highly disruptive nature, enterprise mobility will always be associated with a number of challenging scenarios for business leaders to tackle, as well as difficulties with the complexities of implementation, development, and ongoing management of devices.
 However, there are a variety of EMM solutions and partners that can provide extensive support and expertise to companies that are looking to take their first step on the mobility ladder, as well as those who are close to truly becoming mobile-first.